01 Feb Thumper’s Story

 The diapers worked perfectly.
 With several diaper changes each day, frequent baths and a close eye on her health to make sure she doesn’t pick up another urinary tract infection, Thumper’s existence is a happy and healthy one.
 She has truly thrived in her foster home.
 She doesn’t know that she’s different from the others, and is as playful and affectionate as any other kitten.

 It didn’t take long for Thumper to outgrow her doll-sized Happy Heinys diapers.
 Fortunately, another Kitten Rescue volunteer is a master seamstress and has designed a series of diapers for Thumper as she has grown.
 She now also has an incontinent kitty friend — an orange and white kitten named Forrest, whose back legs are paralyzed from an apparent crushing injury suffered as a baby.
 Forrest and Thumper are diaper buddies!

-Thumper's story illustrates the dedication of Kitten Rescue and its network of volunteer foster parents towards helping out the less fortunate animals of Los Angeles.
-Any veterinarian who sees an animal with a condition like Thumper's invariably suggests euthanasia, as the animal's future health prospects might appear uncertain and the amount of time and effort to manage a permanently incontinent animal case is thought to be too much for most people.
-But Kitten Rescue's volunteers are not like most people, and as a result, a very delightful, unique kitten has been given an opportunity for a long and fulfilling life.
+Thumper’s story illustrates the dedication of Kitten Rescue and its network of volunteer foster parents towards helping out the less fortunate animals of Los Angeles.
+Any veterinarian who sees an animal with a condition like Thumper’s invariably suggests euthanasia, as the animal’s future health prospects might appear uncertain and the amount of time and effort to manage a permanently incontinent animal case is thought to be too much for most people.
+But Kitten Rescue’s volunteers are not like most people.
+As a result, a very delightful, unique kitten has been given an opportunity for a long and fulfilling life.